 The receiver uses the PRP RCT tag to identify the packet as belonging to Network A or Network B. If one network fails and the packet arrives via the other network, this masks (or hides) the fault.
-When both networks are active, devices process one of the duplicate messages they receive-usually the first one-and discard the other.
-This creates additional publication and subscription processing and the need for a second duplicate Ethernet network.
-A PRP Redundancy Box (RedBox) receives packets from non-PRP devices, tags them, and publishes them into Networks A and B. It also receives the duplicate messages, strips the PRP tags, and forwards the messages to the non-PRP devices.
-The PRP method is unable to inform the protection logic if any paths fail.
-The use of PRP RedBoxes interferes with the Hamming distance comparison, because they become a true single point of failure.
-Hamming distance for the example shown in Fig. 7 using PRP, STA, and a ladder network topology is as follows.
+When both networks are active, devices process one of the duplicate messages they receive-usually the first one-

+and discard the other.
+This creates additional publication and subscription processing and the need for a duplicate Ethernet network.
+Fig. 7 illustrates a PRP Redundancy Box (RedBox) that receives packets from non-PRP devices, tags them, and publishes them into Networks A and B. It also receives the duplicate messages, strips the PRP tags, and forwards the messages to the non-PRP devices.
+The PRP method is unaware of failures and is unable to inform the protection logic if a path fails.